 The intensity of sport during pregnancy

 The most convenient thing is to make a physical activity plan with the doctor’s supervision.
-If before pregnancy you frequently exercised or practiced a sport, it will be enough to make some small adjustments.
-If, on the other hand, you were sedentary, the physical activity should start slowly and gradually increase in intensity.
+Before pregnancy you frequently exercise or practice a sport, it will be enough to make some small adjustments.
+On the other hand, if you were sedentary, the physical activity should start slowly and gradually increase in intensity.

 Doctors recommend that at least two and a half hours of aerobic physical activity be carried out per week for those who do not usually exercise.
 Mothers who play sports regularly should only lower the intensity a bit.

 In general, every woman can play sports during pregnancy.
-The only cases in which this is not convenient are the following:
+Only cases in which this is not convenient are the following: